PaperCutSoftware/GhostTrap/README.md

 has been made possible by mating two fantastic open source projects, Ghostscript and Chromium.
 *Ghost Trap* brings Chromium's best of breed sandboxing security to Ghostscript.
-Although sandboxing is not [100% infallible](http://blog.chromium.org/2012/05/tale-of-two-pwnies-part-1.html) the increased security adds a substantial barrier, and provides our users with a best-practice security option for PostScript to image conversion.
+Although sandboxing is not [100% infallible](http://blog.chromium.org/2012/05/tale-of-two-pwnies-part-1.html) the increased security adds a very substantial barrier, and provides our users with a best-practice secure option for PostScript to image conversion.